utuhiro78/mozcdic-ut-jawiki/README.md

 ## Overview

-Mozc UT Jawiki Dictionary is a dictionary generated from [ja.wikipedia](https://ja.wikipedia.org/) for Mozc.
+Mozc UT Jawiki Dictionary is a dictionary generated from the [Japanese Wikipedia](https://ja.wikipedia.org/) for Mozc.

-Thanks to the ja.wikipedia team.
+Thanks to the Japanese Wikipedia team.

 ## License